The First Zen Institute is Reopening

 woodcutters, fisherman, monks and nuns who are living in the mountains have come to the place where they always make their gatherings, and that I am one of them now reading this chapter". -- From Original Nature, Sokei-an Sasaki, New York City, 1935

-From the First Zen Institute © 2012 University of Hawaii Press: Sword of Zen, a translation and commentary on Takuan's Record of Immovable Wisdom and On the Sword Taie, by Peter Haskel.
+Sword of Zen, a translation and commentary on Takuan's Record of Immovable Wisdom and On the Sword Taie, by Peter Haskel. © 2012 University of Hawaii Press

 Takuan Soho’s (1573–1645) two works on Zen and swordsmanship are among the most straightforward and lively presentations of Zen ever written and have enjoyed great popularity